How To Write A Nonprofit Business Plan: Lesson 8

-Utilities: Not just your electricity bill.
-It also includes phone, Internet, gas, etc.
+Not just your electricity bill.
+It also includes phone, internet, gas, etc.

 Once you have figured all of these out, you can put them on your spreadsheet.
 This spreadsheet is called the pro forma statement of activities.
 This example is a simplified version, but it’ll definitely get the job done.

 Essentially, the statement of activities gives you an idea of when you are bringing in more money than you are spending, and when the opposite is true.
 Overall, you want to bring in more money than you spend to be financially viable.
 The statement of activities will be one of the main reports you will use to manage your nonprofit.
 Include at least a monthly breakdown for the first year you will be in operation.
-Include years 2 and 3 as well (but you can simply give a yearly breakdown for these if you like).
+Include years two and three as well, but you can simply give a yearly breakdown for these if you like.